sortecoevo/sortee/content/join.md

 ---
 aliases:
 - join-us
-- join-sortee
-- join-sortecoevo
 author: ML
 date: "2020-09-14"
 description: Join Society for Open, Reliable, and Transparent Ecology and Evolutionary biology (SORTEE)
 title: Join
 ---

-Need info here on the benefits/fees and ways to join..
-Will need some sort of simple form for potential members?
-Or we can direct them to a google form / payment site?
+SORTEE is in the process of establishing a form for the payment of membership dues.
+In the meantime, you can contact us at sortecoevo@gmail.com.